How to Get a Commercial Auto Loan: The Essential Guide

 However, most small businesses don’t have the liquid funds to purchase commercial vehicles directly.
 Or you may not want to deplete your cash reserves.

 In either case, various commercial vehicle loans are available.
-But, the borrowing amounts, annual percentage rates (APRs), and terms vary significantly between lenders.
+However, borrowing amounts, annual percentage rates (APRs), and terms vary significantly among lenders.

 This guide breaks down how commercial vehicle loans work to help you find the best option for your business.
 Specifically, we’ll answer these questions and more: